JLeevi/crimes/README.md

 The project contains three pipelines:

-1. `ingest` - Ingests data from the FBI API and stores them in temporary files
+1. `ingest` - Ingests data from the FBI API and stores them in temporary files:

+    This pipeline is responsible for retrieving raw data from the FBI API and saving it in temporary storage for further processing.
+This stage serves as the entry point for the data pipeline.
+Key steps include:

+        - Accessing the FBI API: The pipeline establishes a connection to the API and performs GET requests to fetch the required data.
+        - Data Storage: The retrieved data is stored temporarily in local files (e.g., JSON or CSV format) within a dedicated directory.
+This allows for easy inspection and prevents repeated API calls during testing or development.
+        - Error Handling: Mechanisms are in place to handle issues such as API timeouts, rate limiting, or missing data.

 2. `transform` - Cleans and transforms the data from the temporary files and stores them in a MongoDB database
-3. `publish` - Loads the data from the MongoDB database to a Jupyter notebook, which creates plots and tables to analyze the data
+4. `publish` - Loads the data from the MongoDB database to a Jupyter notebook, which creates plots and tables to analyze the data

 ##### 1.2.
 Viewing the results